 Torrents have revolutionized Open Source and Freeware projects, making a one-man team, as opposed to an expensive business, a viable option in development.
 This also makes life easier for the consumer, who now has a wider array of products to choose from, a lot of them free.
 Now there is no need for a server to host the files, or managing bandwidth.

 However, (legitimate) torrent use it isn’t just limited to the Free Software movement.
 Many games and software use peer-to-peer connections to ease the load on the servers.
 These can be commercial as well as free.
 This use of the technology has proven to be very effective, as many companies can now introduce patches to their software without worrying about server crashes, and lets the users get back into the program faster, as download times are reduced thanks to the sharing of files from on client to another (meaning that the more a file is downloaded, more clients are available to share the file with you).
 Patching files is no longer the nightmare it used to be.

 Torrents also bring ease of use.
 Torrent clients abound, the most famous ones being uTorrent and BitTorrent.
 These clients can be used in both Mac, Windows, and Linux.
 There is no need to make a downloader compatible with all three main Operating Systems.
-This brings the user the benefit of cross-compatiblity depending on what computers he or she has.
-In case the customer’s Apple PC got sent over to a mac repairs firm , or a Laptop Repair whatever programs the user has can be downloaded easily with the use of torrents on his Windows or Linux secondary PC.
+This brings the user the benefit of cross-compatibility depending on what computers he or she has.
+In case the customer’s Apple PC got sent over to a computer repair firm, whatever programs the user has can be downloaded easily with the use of torrents on his Windows or Linux secondary PC.